 Monks are super friendly in Thailand.
 Monks are not allowed to touch women.
 Actually, they would never sit next to a woman.
 Men can interact with Monks, but they should still keep a respectful distance.

 Don’t touch their head

+You may be used to touch someone’s head back in your country to show affection, but in Thailand it’s regarded offensive.
 The head is the highest and most respected part of the body.
 Do not touch people in Thailand on their heads, because this is a sign of great disrespect.